 To an inground-pool owner, “There’s a crack in my pool!” has got to be the worst phrase known to man.
 It’s the only pool service issue we know that’s been known to put a quiver in a man’s voice and raise it two octaves.
 But here’s some good news: Cracks are repairable — and it’s probably not as big of a deal as you think.
 In fact, as scary as it can be to see a crack appear in your pool, most cracks don’t continue to spread.
 And the repair process is fairly straightforward.

-When it comes to cracks in a gunite pool, the damage can be broken down into three types: light, moderate, & extreme.
+When it comes to cracks in a gunite pool, the damage can be broken down into three types: light, moderate, and extreme.
+Not sure which applies to your pool crack?
 Read on for a brief explanation of all three and what you can expect when it comes to repairing them.

 Depending on the damage, the technician may need to drain the pool.
 He’ll then remove a couple of hydrostatic plugs before widening the crack further.
 He’ll shape the crack in a way that will provide extra stability and then fill it with pool plaster.

 This strong plaster is made to extend the life of your pool, giving you a reliable way to patch a moderate crack.

 There’s a Crack in My Pool: Extreme Pool Cracks

 Large cracks and damage may require stapling.
 With this kind of repair, the service technician will drain the pool and add perpendicular cuts along the crack about every 12-18 inches.
 Then, he will drill holes along the crack and attach steel staples.
 This method has been used on pools with major cracks, so you can feel pretty confident that your pool is repairable.

 There’s a Crack in My Pool: Who Do I Call for Help?